-Rachel Counsell is a labour and employment lawyer in Hicks Morley’s Toronto office.
-She provides advice and representation to employers and management in both the private and public sector on a wide-range of labour, employment, and human rights issues, including grievance arbitrations, collective bargaining, labour disputes, occupational health and safety, human rights and accommodation, and employment standards.
+Artimes’ practice involves providing strategic advice and representation to employers and management in both the private and public sectors on a wide range of labour, employment and human rights issues.
+This includes grievance arbitrations, collective bargaining, labour disputes, occupational health and safety, human rights and accommodation and employment standards.

 Eleanor assists employers and management in resolving litigation and legal disputes, whether through principled settlement negotiations or courtroom advocacy.

-Rebecca provides advice and representation to employers I both the private and public sectors on a wide-range of labour, employment and human rights issues.
+Rebecca provides advice and representation to employers on a wide range of labour, employment and human rights issues.